-This dish brings back fond memories of cooking with my Mom when I was a child.
+This Savory Rolled Cakes (Banh Cuon) recipe brings back fond memories of cooking with my Mom when I was a child.
 She would set up a station in our kitchen and we would make hundreds of these Savory Rolled Cakes to enjoy that day and to save for quick meals later.
 My Mom would pour the batter and flip out the cakes.
 I would fill and roll.
 I remember trying to roll them so they were evenly sized and perfectly smooth.
 To this my Mom said “Don’t worry about making them perfect.
 They all look the same in our stomachs.” 🙂 Ah yes, Mom’s always right.
 These cakes are so delicious you’ll hardly notice one that isn’t rolled perfectly because you’ll be too busy devouring them and asking for a big second-helping.
-The freshness of the herbs and cucumbers along with the steamed pork roll and bean sprouts makes this a refreshing yet hearty meal.
-I hope you enjoy this recipe!
+The freshness of the herbs and cucumbers along with the steamed pork roll and bean sprouts makes this a refreshing yet hearty dish.
+I hope you enjoy this recipe for Savory Rolled Cakes (Banh Cuon).

 The video contains lots of tips and tricks so please check it out.

-Pouring off the liquid from the top of the batter is a technique to rinse the flour (similar to washing rice).
-This helps to remove any impurities from the flours and promotes a bright white cake.
-You’ll discard approximately 1 – 1 1/2 cups liquid.
+Pouring off the liquid from the top of the batter is a technique to rinse the flour.
+This process helps to remove any impurities from the flours and promotes a bright white cake.
+You’ll discard approximately 1 – 1 1/2 cups of the “dirty” liquid and replace it with the same amount of fresh water.

-I use an 8″ non-stick skillet.
+I use an 8 inch non-stick skillet.
 It’s nothing fancy but has a good non-stick surface.
-When selecting your skillet, make sure it sits evenly on the burner.
-It also helps if it’s not heavy as your wrists will be tired from the repeated flipping.
-8″ makes a nice sized rolled cake but you can certainly use a larger pan.
+When selecting your skillet, make sure it has a solid base and sits evenly on the burner.
+It also helps if it’s not too heavy as your wrists will be tired from the repeated flipping.
+An 8 inch skillet makes a nice sized rolled cake but you can certainly use a larger pan.

 If you want to make the cakes quickly and don’t care too much about the appearance, you can use a larger skillet and make the rolls without folding over the sides.
 To serve simply cut the rolls into smaller sections.
 It’s less work for sure! 🙂

 For the work surface, I use a large cutting board but you can use a large plate or even baking trays.
-Be sure to oil these surfaces well and frequently.
+Be sure to oil the surface well and frequently.
 (I oil my cutting board after making 3-4 cakes.)

 Stir the batter before making each cake.
 This helps to remove any settling typical with these flours.